Getting started

 sq

 uses a different terminology when it comes to certain cryptographic artifacts.
-What is known as "public key" in other OpenPGP software (like gpg) is called a "certificate" in sq
+What is known as a "public key" in other OpenPGP software (like gpg), is called a "certificate" in sq

 .
 "Private keys" are just called "keys".
-For the rational of this renaming see chapter Background: Keys and certificates.
+For the rationale behind this renaming, see chapter Background: Keys and certificates.

 Stores instead of keyrings

-Some popular OpenPGP softwares store their artifacts in keyrings (secring.pgp, pubring.pgp), sq
+Some popular OpenPGP implementations store their artifacts in keyrings (secring.pgp

 uses stores for that.
 Keys are stored in the key store, certificates in the cert store. sq